nappilil/nappilil/README.md

 ### 👩‍💻 About Me :
  💼 Currently working as an AI Operational Analyst at BD (Becton Dickinson)

- 🎓 Graudated from Stevens Institure of Technology with a Bachelor of Science in Computer Science and Minor in Science, Technology, and Society
+ 🎓 Graudated from Stevens Institute of Technology with a Bachelor of Science in Computer Science and Minor in Science, Technology, and Society

 ### :hammer_and_wrench: Languages and Tools :